 Our wildflower meadows

-We also have several designated areas across the Vale of White Horse that are our wildflower meadows where we only cut the grass three times during the year – at the beginning and end of the growing season in March and October, plus a cut and rake up in September once the wildflowers have set seed.
+We have six designated areas in Vale that are are wildflower meadows where we sow flower seeds and only cut the grass three times during the year – at the beginning and end of the growing season in around March and October, plus a cut and rake up before the end of the year once the wildflowers have set seed.